dk14/wolfram-mega/docs/dsl.md

 > Turning off binary `PerfectHedge` check would allow to remove extra step.
 This however would reduce "edge-case" safety.
 It is more wise to defer such optimization to contract interpreter, since it already would be turning binary trees into n-trees anyways.

 > `numeric` and `set` are tricky to use, it is result of computational nature of sets in finance, rather than language design.
-We recommend to rely on `numeric.safe` and `set.safe` versions in practice, so to avoid the temptation to swith from e.g. `numeric` (safe but tricky) to `unsafe.numeric` and create yet another pathological derivative.
+We recommend to rely on `numeric.safe` and `set.safe` versions in practice, so to avoid the temptation to switch from e.g. `numeric` (safe but tricky) to `unsafe.numeric` and create yet another pathological derivative.

 #### Parallelization